polterguy/polterguy.github.io/tutorials/expressions/index.md

 If you run the above Hyperlambda through your _"Evaluator"_, you will see that it returns _all_ **[itemX]** nodes.
 This is because the `.data` name filtering iterator, will actually return _two_ nodes, since we have two nodes with the name of _".data"_ in the above Hyperlambda.
-Then all children of all previous result sets will be returned to the caller.
-In fact, this is the logic of most iterators.
+Hence, the result becomes that all item nodes are returned in the end.
 The above expression is also using the _"parent iterator"_, which we'll explain further down in this tutorial.

 ### The name filter iterator